rolling-scopes-school/tasks/tasks/stage-2/codejam-palette/codejam-palette_en.md

 ### How to deliver
-The js and css files should be in the folder named "palette".
+The js and css files should be in the folder named "palette" (codejam-palette is also okey).
+You can organise the code inside the folder as you want.

+- create a git branch
+- create a folder
-- Create an html file with a basic layout and css styles for it.
+- Create an html file with a basic layout and css styles for it in the folder.
 Or just copy your html from codejam-canvas.
 - Implement basic functionality to manipulate the canvas
     - initialise the canvas
     - fill